 The device supports a burst read from consecutive addresses of 4-, 8-, 16-, and 32-words with a linear-wrap around.
-When the last word in the burst has been reached, assert $\overrightarrow{CE}$ and $\overrightarrow{OE}$ high to terminate the operation.
+When the last word in the burst has been reached, \overline{CE} and \overline{OE} are asserted high.

 In this mode, the start address for the burst read can be any address of the address map with one exception.
 The device does not support a 32-word linear burst read on the spare area of the BufferRAM.